-The knowledge process paves the way for people to get enough knowledge about what is best for an organization.
-Therefore, without a knowledge process, no one will see the impact of knowledge management on the organization.
+The knowledge process paves people to get enough knowledge about what is best for an organization.
+Therefore, no one will see the impact of knowledge management on the organization without a knowledge process.

 The organization needs to develop plans according to people’s needs and demands, and this can only be achieved if you study the components of knowledge management.

-The knowledge about people, their demands, and needs and the development of methods to forecast the changing trends is the first and foremost thing.
+The knowledge about people, their demands, and the development of methods to forecast the changing trends is the first and foremost thing.

-If the strategies are well planned, it will bring fruitful results for the organization; otherwise, it will shatter the future dreams.
+If the strategies are well planned, they will bring fruitful results; otherwise, they will shatter future dreams.

 These four components of the knowledge management system hold the importance of the pillars on which the entire knowledge bases systems and decision-making processes rely.
 So, lacking in either of these will cause hindrance leading to the failure of the systems.
 Hence, proper attention should apply to these components by the organizations for sustaining the competition and progressing further.

-for more information about the importance of knowledge management and how it wide used read “What Are the Topics Under Knowledge Management?” article.
+For more information about the importance of knowledge management and how it is widely used, read the “What Are the Topics Under Knowledge Management?” article.

 Component of Knowledge Management

-In the next section, we will discuss every component of knowledge management in some details
+In the next section, we will discuss every component of knowledge management in some detail.

 Component #1: People